 The angulate tortoise is also known as the "fighting tortoise."
 Male angulate tortoises cannot be kept together in small enclosures because they will encage in vigorous combats trying to overturn each other.

-A male and a female can be kept as a pair, but be prepared to separate them if the male becomes too amorous.
-It's probably best to place one male in a small group of females.
+A male and a female can maybe kept as a pair, but be prepared to separate them if the male becomes too amorous.
+Placing one male in a small group of females works better.
 Males can also be put up in single enclosures and only placed with females during mating season.
 Females can be housed together in groups in large enclosures.

 Mature male angulates have long gular scutes (throat shields).
 That's what gives this species the common name bowsprit.
 You can also see his beautiful plastron pattern and coloring.